ufo-kit/ufo-core/docs/manual/using/details.rst

     Controls which OpenCL devices should be used.
 It works similar to the `CUDA_VISIBLE_DEVICES` environment variables, i.e. set it to `0,2` to choose the first and third device that's available.

+.. envvar:: UFO_DEVICE_TYPE

+    Controls which OpenCL device types should be considered for execution.
+The variable is a comma-separated list with strings being `cpu`, `gpu` and `acc`, i.e. to use both CPU and GPUs set `UFO_DEVICE_TYPE="cpu,gpu"`.